cognitedata/reveal/examples/README.md

 yarn start
 ```

-Examples are not bounded to specific viewer release, but use the latest code from master branch.
+Examples are not bounded to specific viewer release from npm.
+They just use whatever you have in local viewer build.

 ### Viewer development